Cutting error tracking costs

 Suppression rules

-Autocaptured exceptions can be ignored client-side by configuring suppression rules.
-Because the stack of an exception may still be minified client-side, you can only filter based on the exception type and message attributes.
+Autocaptured exceptions can be ignored client-side by configuring suppression rules in PostHog settings.
+You can only filter based on the exception type and message attributes because the stack of an exception may still be minified client-side.

 Issue suppression rules